Andy Serkis: Other activities

+Audiobooks and charity

 During the COVID-19 lockdown, on VE Day, Serkis read the entire book of The Hobbit to raise money for NHS Charities Together and Best Beginnings, a pregnancy charity of which he has been an ambassador.
 More than 650,000 people tuned in worldwide, and Serkis raised more than £283,000 ($351,000).
 On 2 July 2020, HarperCollinsUK announced that Serkis would professionally narrate The Hobbit again to be published for Audible.
 The audiobook was released on 3 September 2020 in the UK, published by HarperCollins, and 21 September in the US, published by Recorded Books.
 The cover art, by Alan Lee, was drawn specially for the release.

 On 7 July 2021, HarperCollinsUK and Recorded Books announced Serkis would follow up his narration of The Hobbit with a professional recording of all three The Lord of the Rings novels that were released on 16 September.
 The CDs were released on 14 October 2021.

-Serkis and producer Andrew Levitas will release a seven-part comic book series in 2022, titled Eternus, about Heracles, the son of Zeus, trying to identify Zeus's killer.
-The series will be published by Thunder Books.
+In 2022, Serkis recorded a new audiobook version of the Terry Pratchett Discworld book Small Gods with Bill Nighy and Peter Serafinowicz.

 Personal life

-Serkis was born to Catholic parents, and though he has been an atheist since his teenage years, he is "drawn to the karmic possibilities of energy transference", specifically "the idea that your energy lives on after you".

 Serkis married actress Lorraine Ashbourne in July 2002.
 He lives in Crouch End, North London with Ashbourne and their three children: Ruby (b.
 1998), Sonny (b.
 2000) and Louis (b.
 2004), all of whom are actors.
 Louis and Ruby starred in the 2019 film The Kid Who Would Be King and the 2020 Netflix series The Letter for the King respectively.
 Serkis also starred alongside Ruby, and they played father and daughter.
 Louis also voiced Bhoot in Mowgli: Legend of the Jungle, which was directed by and co-starred his father as Baloo.

+Although Serkis was raised in the Catholic faith of his parents, he has been an atheist since his teenage years.
+However, he has stated the culture of Catholicism is still important to him and his family.